Disney Eras

 • The Lion King (1994): The Lion King was one of the Disney projects that spent the most time in pre-production.
 This started in 1988 and ended in 1994.

-• Pocahontas (1995): Pocahontas is a film that is much appreciated for its incredible music and beautiful aesthetics despite its historical contradictions.
+• Pocahontas (1995): This film is much appreciated for its incredible music and beautiful aesthetics despite its historical contradictions.

 • The Hunchback of Notre Dame (1996).
 This movie is considered one of Disney’s darkest regarding torture, religious persecution, lust, and genocide.

-• Hercules (1997): Hercules, despite being one of the least successful films of its time, is an incredible film that perfectly mixes Greek mythology, musical theater, and comedy.
+• Hercules (1997): Despite being one of the least successful films of its time, Hercules is an incredible film that perfectly mixes Greek mythology, musical theater, and comedy.

 • Mulan (1998): Mulan was the first film to be entirely produced at Walt Disney Feature Animation Florida, where only a few minutes of each film were usually animated.

-• Tarzan (1999).
-This was an exceptional movie because it was the first to be musical.
-Phil Collins did the composition and interpretation of the music.
+• Tarzan (1999) was an exceptional movie because it was the first musical.
+Phil Collins composed and interpreted the music.

 Disney Post-Renaissance Era Movies – (1999-2009)